 Burgundy tasting dinner with Domaine Perrot Minot wines, Bistro Boheme, Copenhagen, 29th January 2020

-Domaine Perrot-Minot is 100% organic, owns 12.5 ha in all, vinify with up to 60% whole clusters and uses a maximum 20% new oak for his wines.
+Domaine Perrot-Minot is 100% organic, owns 12.5 ha in all, vinify with up to 60% whole clusters and uses a maximum of 20% new oak for his wines.
 He practices zero fining and zero filtration in his wines.
 The style is elegance, finesse, pure expression of Pinot Noir, great style, intensity and sophisticated touch.
 You really can’t feel the tannin – his wines are so, so perfectly balanced!
 The wines are sensual!

 Wines from Perrot-Minot aren’t cheap – you pay well and more for very high quality.